CavallersDelCel/1RA_Missions_Internes/1RA_co@08-14_Flypaper.Tanoa/README.md

 * Very low presence of mecanised infantry or armored vehicles.

 **Civilians**
-Strong civilian presence in the area of operations.
+Civilians live in the adjacent towns.

 ### MISSION AND EXECUTION